thouters/ltr/README.md

 ## Roadmap

 * checking off the TODO file
-* using python-paramiko for network transparency (ssh)
+* using python-paramiko for cross platform network transparency (ssh)
-* moving to python-twisted